Why does Auspire – Australia Day Council WA collect personal information and how is it used?

 How do I request access to my personal information or make a complaint?

-Individuals can obtain further information about the way ADWA collects and uses personal information or make a complaint by contacting the Chief Executive Officer.
-Individuals may also complain about a privacy matter to the Federal Privacy Commissioner if they think their complaint was not satisfactorily resolved by ADWA.
-Contact details for ADWA are as follows:
+Individuals can obtain further information about the way Auspire collects and uses personal information or make a complaint by contacting the Chief Executive Officer.
+Individuals may also complain about a privacy matter to the Federal Privacy Commissioner if they think their complaint was not satisfactorily resolved by Auspire.
+Contact details for Auspire are as follows:

 Chief Executive Officer